Bioshelters: Year-round Food Production in New England

 What is a Bioshelter?

-A bioshelter is a high-performance greenhouse that uses the sun to power a lush and warm indoor ecosystem populated with useful plants, small livestock, and even fish.
+A bioshelter is a high-performance greenhouse that uses the sun to power a lush indoor ecosystem of useful plants, small livestock, and even fish.

-People have been experimenting with season extension in glasshouses for hundreds of years, but most of these enclosed systems require a lot of inputs to keep temperatures moderate and pests at bay.
-In the mid-seventies, the designers at the New Alchemy Institute coined the term ‘bioshelter’ to describe a new type of greenhouse as intentionally designed ecosystem.
-These solar-powered systems use natural venting and thermal mass to balance the temperature and interconnected communities of plants and animals to maintain the health of crops.
+People have been experimenting with season extension in glasshouses for hundreds of years.
+Most of these enclosed systems require a lot of inputs to keep temperatures moderate and pests at bay.
+In the mid-seventies, the designers at the New Alchemy Institute coined the term ‘bioshelter’ to describe a new type of greenhouse – one that provides more diversity than a conventional glasshouse.
+These solar-powered systems use natural venting and thermal mass to balance the temperature and support the living communities inside.

 Collaborators on this project included Thom Barry, Architect & Builder and Jonathan Bates at Food Forest Farm.